subin-chella/vechile-detection/README.md

 * Streamlit-first experience—launch one app and manage everything from the browser.
 * YOLOv8 + DeepSORT for real-time vehicle tracking with robust plate association.
 * EasyOCR with custom normalization tuned for Indian license formats.
-* Shared-cache, in-memory SQLite storage replaces CSV artifacts for consistent state handling.
+* Persistent SQLite storage replaces CSV artifacts for consistent state handling.
 * Clean overlays that show at most one plate per vehicle and automatically clear when vehicles leave the scene.
 * Outputs (videos, logs, CSV exports for debugging) collected under `outputs/` for easy retrieval.